rest-go/rest-site/docs/guides/golang.md

 # Golang library

 ## Use Rest as a Go library
-It also works to embed the Rest server into an existing Go HTTP server
+It also works to embed the Rest server into an existing Go HTTP server.
+See more [example codes](https://github.com/rest-go/rest/tree/main/examples) in the Github repo.

 ``` go
 package main